BarryMolina/INFOST-490-Group-2-Capstone/README.md

 ## Making Changes

 You should follow these steps whenever you make changes to the codebase.
+Type these commands out into the terminal and run them one at a time, replacing `your-branch-name` with the name of your branch.
+DO NOT just copy and paste them as is.

 - Create a new working branch